johann-solo/oliveandmango.github.io/_posts/blog/2017-08-23-key-lime-cheesecake-with-coconut-crust-and-tequila-lime-curd.md

 ---
 layout: post
 title: 'Key Lime Cheesecake With Coconut Crust And Tequila Lime Curd '
-date: 2017-08-23T09:54:10-04:00
+date: 2017-08-23
 author: Joanne
 thumbnail: /images/uploads/2017_08_23_key_lime_cheesecake_1.JPG
 image: null
 categories: Blog
 tags: Food
-excerpt: 'A zesty, fresh cheesecake that is guaranteed to brighten your day'
+excerpt: <p>A zesty, fresh cheesecake that is guaranteed to brighten your day</p>
 ---
 Any procrastinators out there?
 Well, I'm having one of those procrastinating kind of evenings!
 I have so so so many things to do and yet I just want to sit and drink tea and scroll through my friend's posts on Instagram.
 <br>
 <br>
 ![Key Lime Cheesecake](/images/uploads/2017_08_23_key_lime_cheesecake_2.JPG)
 <br>
 <br>

 I kind of wish there were 5 extra hours in a day.
 That way I could sleep for one extra hour or maybe two, have more time with friends and family and have more time to cook and bake beautiful things like this crazy good cheesecake!!
 We all know that would not happen if we had five extra hours in a day!
 Somehow we would end up working more and wasting more time!
 Guess we will never know.
 <br>
 <br>
 ![Key Lime Cheesecake](/images/uploads/2017_08_23_key_lime_cheesecake_3.JPG)